opencoff/go-bbhash/README.md

 This is an implementation of [this paper](https://arxiv.org/abs/1702.03154).
 It is in part inspired by Damien Gryski's [Boomphf](https://github.com/dgryski/go-boomphf).

+*NOTE* Minimal Perfect Hash functions take a fixed input and generate a mapping to lookup the items in constant time.
+In particular, they are NOT a replacement for a traditional hash-table;
+i.e., it may yield false-positives when queried using keys not present during construction.
+In concrete terms:

+   Let S = {k0, k1, ... kn}  be your input key set.

+   If H: S -> {0, .. n} is a minimal perfect hash function, then H(kx) for kx NOT in S may yield an integer result (indicating that kx was successfully "looked up").

+Thus, if users of a minimal-perfect-hash library are unsure of the input being passed to such a `Lookup()` function, they should add an additional comparison against the actual key to verify.

 ## Usage
 Assuming you have read your keys, hashed them into `uint64`, this is how you can use the library: